Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-The goal of this section is to give a quick review on the algorithm in characteristic zero, upon which our algorithm in positive characteristic is closely modeled.
-For the overview of this section, we refer \text{the reader to \S 2.}
+This completes the overview of \S 5, and hence the overview of the entire paper. \end{section} \begin{section}{A quick review on the algorithm in characteristic zero} The goal of this section is to give a quick review on the algorithm in characteristic zero, upon which our algorithm in positive characteristic is closely modeled.
+For the overview of this section, we refer the reader to \S 2. \begin{subsection}{Reformulation of the problem by Hironaka} First, we present the reformulation of the problem by Hironaka.
+The form of the presentation we use here is due to Villamayor. \begin{problem}[Hironaka's reformulation] Suppose we are given the triplet of data $(W,({\mathcal I},a),E)$, where $W$ is a nonsingular variety over $k$, $({\mathcal I},a)$ is a pair consisting of a coherent ideal sheaf $\mathcal I$ on $W$ and a positive integer $a \in {\mathbb Z}_{> 0}$, and $E$ is a simple normal crossing divisor on $W$.